-Replicated sensors: Making the sensors fault-tolerant by replication results in costs for extra sensors and voting nodes.
+- Replicated sensors: Making the sensors fault-tolerant by replication results in costs for extra sensors and voting nodes.
 For example each sensor could be extended to triple-modular redundant sensors, the basic idea of such fault-tolerant units has already been presented in [8].
 However these extra sensors would not contribute to the grid resolution or improve the update frequency.

-Replicated certainty grids: The generation of multiple grids and the application of standard fault-tolerant algorithms among these grids does not need extra sensors.
+In applications where weight, power consumption, and cost is an issue, this approach is not economical. - Replicated certainty grids: The generation of multiple grids and the application of standard fault-tolerant algorithms among these grids does not need extra sensors.
 Each single certainty grid would represent a fault isolation area, e. g. supported by a single sensor.
 The final view will then be generated by majority voting among the separate grids.
-However this approach, although technically possible, has the great disadvantage of increased memory requirements.
+This approach, however, has the disadvantage of increased memory resource requirements.
 A system with n sensors would need the (n + 1)-fold amount of memory to represent the grids.

 While the replicated sensors approach deals with the problems at sensor level, the second approach takes effect at the grid level.
 Because of hardware and wiring costs we decided for a grid level solution as described in the second approach.
-However RAM memory is one of the most critical resources in embedded systems like a mobile robot - therefore we developed a more sophisticated algorithm described in the following section.
+Since RAM memory is a critical resource in embedded systems like a mobile robot we aimed at sophisticated algorithm with low memory requirements, which is described in the following section.